qwinsi/tex2typst-webapp/README.md

 # tex2typst-webapp

-Translate LaTeX or TeX math markup to typst in your browser.
+Translate between LaTeX / TeX math markup and Typst in your browser.

 Demo screenshot: